Azure/terraform-azurerm-compute/README.md

 * certificate_url : The certificate  URL in Key Vault
 * certificate_store : The certificate store on the Virtual Machine where the certificate should be added to (Windows Only).

+5 - You can override default (2) values of "Update Domain" and "Fault Domain" in "Availability Set" using `as_update_domain` and `as_fault_domain` variables.
+Changing this forces a new resource to be created.

 In the below example we use the data sources `azurerm_key_vault` and `azurerm_key_vault_certificate` to fetch the certificate information from Key Vault and add it to `windowsservers` via `os_profile_secrets` parameter.

 ```hcl